Statuses in Latin with translation. Quotes in Latin with translation

 Quotes in Latin with translation

-“With agreement, small things grow; with discord, even great things fall into decay.”
+“With agreement, small things grow; with discord, even big ones decline.”

 Bene qui latuit, bene vixit.